rashel007/API-Response-Mock-Okhttp-Retrofit/README.md

 ## To Enable mocking any API in our project we have to follow below steps

-1. Add a json file in res/raw folder (quotes.json)
+1. Add a json file in res/raw folder (quotes.json).
+Which will containn the mock response

    ![Screenshot](mock-file2.png)